ResetXPDR/MSFS_AutoFPS/README.md

       - Only shows settings currently available for reduction based on the chosen reduction settings suite and when a flight session is active, except Custom which shows all the time.
       - Default values are shown in black and reduced values are shown in red.
     - The Reset button will restore all settings to their default values.
+  - (MSFS 2024 only with 0.4.4.8) Auto Increase Clouds
+    - Auto increase cloud quality option with TLOD Min/Base + enabled.
+    - Increases cloud quality by one level if not already at ultra and sufficient TLOD or FPS performance margin exists at the conclusion of the seek process.
+    - Removed immediately if the FPS cap is breached.
 <br/><br/>